Quantum Quenches of an SO(5) Pseudospin Reveal Higgs Bosons: Abstract

 \section{Abstract}

 Controlled dynamical probe measurement of complex order parameter fluctuations may reveal its massive collective excitations.
 Here, we design dynamical quench protocols to excite independently all ten midgap Higgs bosons in the isotropic Balian--Werthamer state of a spinfull $p$-wave superfluid or superconductor.
-The analysis is based on microscopic equations of motion of an SO(5) pseudospin, an extension of the usual Bloch equation to a five dimensional space.
+The analysis is based on microscopic equations of motion of an SO(5) pseudospin, an extension of the usual Bloch equation to a five-dimensional space.
 Key to these protocols is the realization of quenches that break the rotational symmetry of the kinetic energy and exploit the irreducible representation of the angular momentum $J=2$.
 For perturbative quenches, we find ({\it non-decaying}) periodic oscillations in time of these Higgs modes.
-Experiments to realize our proposal for either superfluids or superconductors are considered.
+We present experimental protocols for superconductors (superfluids), with the intention of unveiling the nature of their order parameters.

 {\mbox{Department of Physics, Indiana University, Bloomington, Indiana 47405, USA}}

 {\mbox{Department of Physics, Indiana University, Bloomington, Indiana 47405, USA}}